threalwinky/threalwinky.github.io/content/post/umdctf2025/index.md

 ### Without IP changing

-If you don't change the IP while the script running as default the result is
+If you don't change the IP while the script is running as default the result is

 ![image](https://hackmd.io/_uploads/HJBBEpZelg.png)